Skip to content

 Tuple

-A tuple is a shorthand term that refers to used to the combination of: serviceType, domainType, and serviceDeviceType.
+A tuple is a shorthand term that refers to the combination of: serviceType, domainType, and serviceDeviceType.
 Together, these uniquely identify a controllable or observable aspect of a device.

 Tuple Explanation

 • serviceDeviceType – The type of device the service applies to, e.g., cloud.smarthq.device.icemaker.
-Often times this can be a sub-device, like a ice-maker inside a refrigerator.
+Oftentimes this can be a sub-device, like an ice-maker inside a refrigerator.

 • domainType – Used to explain where the service is located or its purpose.